openalea/openalea/starter/README.txt

 ===== Documentation =====

-Have a look to the turorial "how to create an OpenAlea package" on the OpenAlea website.
+Have a look to the tutorial "how to create an OpenAlea package" on the OpenAlea website.